NOTICE OF PRIVACY PRACTICES

 For example, a bill may be sent to you, your health insurance plan, or other third- party payer.
-The bill may contain information that identifies you, your diagnosis, and treatment or supplies used during treatment.
+The bill may contain information that identifies you, your diagnosis, and treatment or supplies used in the course of treatment.
 We may also tell your health insurance plan about a treatment you are going to receive to obtain prior approval or to determine whether your health insurance plan will cover the treatment.

 For Health Care Operations:

-We may use and disclose your health information to support our business activities necessary to run the Practice and make sure our patients receive quality care.
+We may use and disclose your health information in order to support our business activities necessary to run the Practice and make sure our patients receive quality care.

 For certain health information, you can tell us your choices about what we share.
 If you have a clear preference for how we share your information in the situations described below, talk to us.
 Tell us what you want us to do, and we will follow your instructions.
 In these cases, you have both the right and choice to tell us to: